MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/v3-agent.md

 # Agent software version 3 preview

 The pipelines team is upgrading the agent software from version 2.x (using .NET Core 3.1) to version 3.x (using .NET 6).
-The new agent version supports new Apple silicon hardware as well as newer operating systems like Ubuntu 22.04, or Windows on ARM64.
+The new agent version supports new Apple silicon hardware and newer operating systems like Ubuntu 22.04, or Windows on ARM64.

 ## Upgrade to 3.x agent on supported operating systems

-If you're running your self-hosted agents on newer operating systems that are [supported by .NET 6](https://github.com/dotnet/core/blob/main/release-notes/6.0/supported-os.md), the upgrade to the new agent version is automatic when the 3.x agent is released to general availability.
+If you're running your self-hosted agents on newer operating systems [supported by .NET 6](https://github.com/dotnet/core/blob/main/release-notes/6.0/supported-os.md), the upgrade to the new agent version is automatic when the 3.x agent is released to general availability.
 To try out the preview version of the 3.x agent, see [Install agent version 3.x preview](#install-agent-version-3x-preview).

 ## Upgrade to 3.x agent on unsupported operating systems